 Can we scuba dive with the Orca's?

 - No, we will not scuba dive, only snorkel with the whales.
 We are much more flexible getting in and out of the water with only snorkel gear.
-The whales swim in shallow waters where the herring and the light are at its best, so diving is not offered.
-Weight and belts are available on board for those who would like to use it.
+The whales are often seen at the water surface, therefore it is not necessary to dive deep to see them.
+Weights and belts are available on board for those who would like to use it.

 Is snorkeling mandatory, or can I join this trip as a non-snorkeller?